Welcome to the 2016-2017 Edison School Calendar (dates subject to change without notice).

 Assemblies are held often.
 During the ceremonies a particular event or holiday may be featured.
 A short program is presented usually sponsored by ASB or PTA (see calendar for dates and times).

 In accordance with state guidelines, each school is allowed time for staff development purposes.
-These workshops are scheduled for August 8 and 9, November 1, and April 7.
+These workshops are scheduled for August 4, 5, October 21, and March 27th.
 There is no school for students on these days.

 Students will have the opportunity to attend field trips throughout the school year.
 Each teacher decides what field trips their class will be going on.
 These field trips are designed to extend and strengthen the classroom instruction.
 Good behavior is a prerequisite for students to attend field trips.
 Students must have a signed filed trip permission slip before they will be allowed to attend any field trip.
 All students are invited to participate in field trips unless their behavior could result in concerns for safety.
 6th grade students are invited to participate in field trips that are extra-curricular in nature.
 Participation in the 6th grade activities is based on high expectations for their behavior.
 6th grade students must be in good standing to earn the privilege of each field trip.
 Families may be asked to contribute a monetary donation for entry fees, transportation, and other expenses.
 Edison has a scholarship program for those students who cannot financially afford the price of a field trip.
 If your child is in need of a scholarship, please write a note or speak to your child’s teacher.